alankritnirjhar123/SMOKE-FIRE-DETECTION-CNN/README_MODEL_1.0_performance_stats.md

 **MODEL 1.0 PERFORMANCE STATS

+This branch contains Plots of Accuracy and Loss for Model 1.0 while training over 100 epochs.

-The model is stopped and evaluated on the test dataset of 807 Images.
+The branch also comprises "Normalized Confusion Matrix" obtained on the (unseen) test dataset of 807 Images.